-- Candidates must deeply understand and reflect on their content and pedagogy. - 2.
+- 1. Candidates must deeply understand and reflect on student learning, the content of their subject matter and effective pedagogical practices. - 2.
 Candidates must engage in rich, purposeful, and authentic field-based experiences to develop appropriate dispositions and practices. - 3.
-Candidates have a responsibility to understand historical, social, cultural, and political contexts and how they impact education. - 4.
+Candidates have a responsibility to understand how historical, social, cultural, and political contexts impact education. - 4.
 Candidates must understand the importance of diversity and equity and engage in opportunities to promote social justice. - 5.
 Candidates must develop competence in the skills and dispositions that allow them to engage in effective leadership and advocacy. - 6.
 Candidates must develop strong skills in order to effectively collaborate with all stakeholders for student learning.